FidelElie/FiDev/apps/home/src/content/music/2018-04-15/royce-da-59-boblo-boat-feat-j-cole.md

 > This was my main concern back when concerns were lesser
 > Nowadays, I often yearn to press the
-> Backspace button or hit return but life is not no word processor
-> - taken from Boblo Boat - said by J. Cole
+> Backspace button or hit return but life is not no word processor -taken from Boblo Boat - said by J. Cole

 And Royce talking about his family: